Nenuvar/Guides/Guides/Git/Syncing Script and Alias.md

 ### Reload `.bashrc`

-Apply the changes by reloading your terminal session (and therefore your `.bashrc` file:
+Apply the changes by reloading your terminal session (and therefore your `.bashrc` file):
 ```bash
 source ~/.bashrc
 ```